rohanod/figma-apple-bento/prompt.md

 To use context7, get https://context7.com/{id}/llms.txt?tokens=50000

 Ok, I have the constant thing replicating the bento grid exactly each time.
 Now you should make it randomised

+Make sure to prioritise more smaller boxes and make the things controllable with a ui.
+Don't copy over the files, copy over the code to the current project which has the code files in ./src in the same style but with the ui configured.
+First understand how to make the ui work then make it so the existing project is copied over and configurable.

+I want it to look like apple's summary slides so a bunch of small boxes around one bigger centre box